Josh Minott: Professional career

-Minnesota Timberwolves (2022–present)
+Minnesota Timberwolves (2022–2025)

 In the 2022 NBA draft, Minott was drafted by the Charlotte Hornets with the 45th pick in the draft.
 He was later traded to the Minnesota Timberwolves, along with a 2023 second-round draft pick via the New York Knicks in exchange for Bryce McGowens, the 40th pick in the draft.
 Minott joined the Timberwolves' 2022 NBA Summer League roster.
 In his Summer League debut, Minott scored twenty-two points and had ten rebounds in a 85–78 win over the Denver Nuggets.
-On July 17, 2022, Minott signed a four-year, $6.8M deal with the Timberwolves.
+On July 17, 2022, Minott signed a four-year, $6.8 million deal with the Timberwolves.

+Boston Celtics (2025–present)

+On July 7, 2025, Minott signed a two-year, $5 million contract with the Boston Celtics.

 National team career

 Minott was born in Florida but plays for the Jamaican national team.
 At the 2019 Centrobasket Under-17 Championship in Puerto Rico, he averaged 26 points, nine rebounds and 4.6 steals per game.